pytorch/xla/docs/quantized_ops.md

 ## How to use:

-XLA quantized operations can be used as `torch op`, or `torch.nn.Module`.
+XLA quantized operations can be used as `torch op`, or a `torch.nn.Module` that wraps the `torch.op`.
 These 2 options give model developers the flexibility to choose the best way to integrate XLA quantized ops into their solution.

 Both `torch op` and `nn.Module` are compatible with `torch.compile( backend='openxla')`.

 ### Call XLA quantized op in model code

-Users can call XLA quantized ops just like regular PyTorch ops.
-This provides the most flexibility to users to integrate quantized ops into the applications.
-The quantized ops work in both eager mode and Dynamo, regular PyTorch CPU tensors or XLA tensors.
+Users can call XLA quantized ops in the same way as calling other regular PyTorch ops.
+This provides maximum flexibility in integrating XLA quantized ops into their applications.
+The quantized ops work in both eager mode and Dynamo, with regular PyTorch CPU tensor and XLA tensor.

-Please check the docstring of the quantized ops for the layout of the quantized weights.
+**Note** Please check the docstring of the quantized ops for the layout of the quantized weights.

 ```Python
 import torch